-- Employ piping materials that are rated for the maximum temperature and pressure combination.
-This excludes PVC for most heating applications. - Insure load water flow in high temperature heating applications is at least 3.2 l/m per kW to improve performance and reduce nuisance high pressure faults. - DO NOT employ plastic to metal threaded joints - Utilize a pressure tank and air separator vent system to equalize pressure and remove air.
+- Employ piping materials that are rated for the maximum temperature and pressure combination. - Insure load water flow in high temperature heating applications is at least 3 gpm per ton [3.2 l/m per kW] to improve performance and reduce nuisance high pressure faults. - DO NOT employ plastic to metal threaded joints - Utilize a pressure tank and air separator vent system to equalize pressure and remove air.